Skip to main content

 For more information, refer to the Authentication section.

-The name is mandatory and can only contain lowercase, alphanumeric characters, and dashes (for example, my-alert-method-1).
-Nobl9 duplicates the display name here, transforming it into the supported format, but you can edit the result.
+It can only contain lowercase, alphanumeric characters, and dashes (for example, my-alert-method-1).
+Nobl9 auto-populates this field based on the display name you enter, transforming it into the supported format.
+You can edit the result.

 ServiceNow event severity mapping